Increase Text Size smaller text tool iconmedium text tool iconlarger text tool icon

 What are Medicare Suppliers vs. Medicare Participating Suppliers?

-To ensure that Medicare beneficiaries pay the least amount possible out of pocket for durable medical equipment, it is important to distinguish between Medicare Suppliers and Medicare Participating Suppliers.
+To ensure that Medicare beneficiaries pay the minimum out-of-pocket for durable medical equipment, it is important to distinguish between Medicare Suppliers and Medicare Participating Suppliers.

-Medicare Participating Suppliers are suppliers that have agreed to accept “assignment” or the Medicare approved price for a particular of item of DME.
-Purchasing from a Medicare Participating Supplier will ensure the individual pays the least amount out-of-pocket.
+Medicare Participating Suppliers are suppliers that have agreed to accept “assignment.”
+Assignment is the Medicare approved price for a specific item of DME.
+Purchasing from a Medicare Participating Supplier ensures the individual will not pay more than the 20% co-pay of the Medicare approved price for an item.
+This is usually the least expensive route for Medicare beneficiaries.

-Medicare Suppliers are enrolled in Medicare’s program, meaning they will accept Medicare as a form of payment, but they have the flexibility to set their own prices.
+Medicare Suppliers are enrolled in Medicare’s program.
+This means they will accept Medicare as a form of payment, but they don’t have to accept “assignment.”
+This means they have the flexibility to set their own prices, but they can still choose to accept “assignment.”
 By using a Medicare Supplier, the individual may or may not spend the least amount out-of-pocket.

-There are also DME suppliers that are not approved by Medicare.
-If one purchases from these suppliers, Medicare will not pay.
+There are also DME Suppliers that are not approved by Medicare.
+If one purchases from these suppliers, Medicare will not pay any portion of the cost.
+Thus, before purchasing DME, it is important to ensure DME Suppliers are approved by Medicare and that they accept “assignment.”

 Medicare provides a searchable database of all approved suppliers.
 One can search by item type and by zip code.
 Results can be sorted to show Participating Suppliers first.
 Search for Medicare Approved Suppliers.